pjbiggs/Massey203311/Week8/Week8.md

 Key parameters: OMEGA_A = 1e-40, OMEGA_C = 1e-40, BAND_SIZE = 16
 ```

-**Note: 14-May-2024: It seems as though this output has changed in its formatting -- for the worse, and I am not sure why -- to make it harder to read.**  Hence if you adapt the above code to only see the the tenth entry of the information you see the options and parameters used, but not the sequence numbers.
+**Note: 14-May-2024: It seems as though this output has changed in its formatting -- for the worse, and I am not sure why -- to make it harder to read.**  Hence if you adapt the above code to only see the tenth entry of the information you see the options and parameters used, but not the sequence numbers.
 This new code is thus:

 ```R
 ### let's look at the 10th entry by adding "[10]" to the end so we can see our parameters